-- Turn OFF the individual breakers, and set the main breakers ON.
-Then, turn ON the individual circuit breakers one at a time to prevent generator overloading. - To stop the generator, turn OFF the main breakers.
-Let the generator run three to five (3-5) minutes to cool down.
-Press and hold the START/STOP switch to the STOP position until the generator stops completely and the indicator light goes out.
-If the switch is released before the generator stops and the light goes out, the generator will continue to run.
+- TURN OFF the main breakers.
+Let the generator run for three to five (3-5) minutes to cool down. - PRESS and HOLD the START/STOP switch to the STOP position until the generator stops completely and the indicator light goes out. - If the switch is released before the generator stops and the light goes out, the generator will continue to run.